 Before deciding on the moving company, you should ask about any hidden/additional fees that they might not have added to the initial estimate.
 Reputable moving companies will provide either a line item for everything in their estimate or, at the very least, outline additional fees that will be included in the final bill of lading.
 Some common fees that surprise customers are:

-- Travel time – movers will charge you for the time it takes to get to and from their parking lot and your old and new home.
+- Travel time – movers will charge you for the time it takes to get to and from their parking lot and your old and new homes.

 - Long carry fees – charged when the moving company has to park their truck far away from the entrance.
-This happens more often than you might expect in NYC considering parking rules and lack of parking spots
+This happens more often than you might expect in NYC, considering parking rules and the lack of parking spots

 - Materials fee – includes the cost of extra boxes, tape, and packing materials used for packing fragile items